microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

 > Note: You can run following tasks on Compute Instance in your Azure Machine Learning.
 You can use __Jupyter__ or __VSCode__.

-- Familiarize yourself with the data science workflows at this [jupyter notebook](../notebooks/taxi-tutorial.ipynb).
+- Familiarize yourself with the steps in this [jupyter notebook](../notebooks/taxi-tutorial.ipynb).
 This showcases the overall data engineering and model building process.
 There is no need to run this as part of this workshop.
 	- Note: If you choose to run this later, do account for the dependencies available in the